We accomplish this goal by:

 Photo courtesy of Trav Williams, Broken Banjo Photography

-The Institute for Nonprofit Management is pleased to host the Oregon Humanities Project Conversation Project
+The Nonprofit Institute was pleased to host the Oregon Humanities Project Conversation Project

 Oregon Humanities Conversation Project: From Saving to Serving